Coronavirus information for health professionals

 New MBS attendance and telehealth items

-If you provide phone and video services to patients, use the new MBS items.
+If you provide phone and video services to patients, use the temporary MBS items.

-The new items can be used for the following services provided after 13 March 2020:
+The items can be used for the following services:

 - general attendances